mrmarganski/mkdoc/docs/gettingtoknow.md

 [View the WPILib Installation Guide ↗️](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/wpilib-setup.html){ .md-button .md-button--primary }

 !!! note
-    Your wiring should be good to go if you watched the build the XRP video, information below is for technical reference and not necessarily needed.
-But if you wanted to know more about what the XRP framework inner workings are, this page is a good start, otherwise, you can go to the next step at this point to learn to deploy code to drive the XRP robot.
+    Your XRP bot build, wiring, WPIlib install and firmware should be good to go if you got to this point, You are ready to code the robot!
+Information below is for technical reference as a programmer - and not necessarily needed.
+But if you wanted to know more about what the XRP framework inner workings are and what you have access to on the XRP bot in programming states, scrolling down this page is a good start to familiarize yourself, otherwise, you can go to the next step at this point to learn to open and deploy code to drive the XRP robot.

 ## Hardware, Sensors and GPIO